Treatment for gestational diabetes

 Giving birth

 If your pregnancy carries on for too long, this may increase the risk of problems for you and your baby.
-This means you may be advised to give birth before 40 weeks and 6 days.
+If you have not given birth by 40 weeks and six days, you should be offered an induction (starting labour artificially) or a caesarean section.

 Read more about gestational diabetes